sprusr/sprusr.github.io/projects.md

 permalink: /projects/
 ---

-Here's a list of things I've done recently
+Here's a list of things I've been doing recently

 * Hacks
   * BrumHack III - we made an LED strip into a stock ticker